Career Definition for Special Effects Make-Up Artists

 While completing courses in a cosmetology school or learning the application of theatrical make-up in a theater arts program may be helpful to the aspiring special effects make-up artist, no specific degree is required to work in the field.
 Many special effects make-up artists began their careers by taking low-paying jobs as interns or assistants and training with more experienced artists.

 Whether or not they are formally trained, special effects make-up artists must be artistically inclined with a keen eye for the use of color.
 One of the most important tools a special effects make-up artist owns is his or her personality.
 The ability to network and maintain positive working relationships with other professionals in the field can make the difference between having a successful career or failing.

 Career and Economic Outlook

-In 2012, the U.S. Bureau of Labor Statistics (BLS) stated that the mean yearly wage for theatrical and performance make-up artists was $67,580.
-The larger field of cosmetology was expected to see average job growth of 13% from 2012-2022.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) stated that the median yearly wage for theatrical and performance make-up artists was $53,230.
+The larger field of cosmetology, which includes hairdressers, hairstylists and cosmetologists, was expected to see average job growth of 10% from 2014-2024.

 Alternate Career Options

 Also known as estheticians, these specialists complete cosmetology or esthetician programs.
 Their job duties include removing unwanted facial hair, evaluating skin, recommending skincare products and teaching clients to apply make-up.
-In 2012, the BLS reported an annual median salary of $28,640 for skincare specialists, who could expect much faster than average employment growth of 40% from 2012-2022.
+In 2015, the BLS reported an annual median salary of $30,090 for skincare specialists, who could expect faster-than-average employment growth of 12% from 2014-2024.

 After completing either a cosmetology or nail technician program, these professionals take care of clients' toenails and fingernails through cleaning, shaping, trimming and polishing.
 They also moisturize and massage feet and hands.
-According the the BLS in 2012, they earned a median of $19,220 and could expect a faster than average increase in available positions from 2012-2022, with 16% growth anticipated.
+According the the BLS, in 2015, these workers earned a median of $20,820 and could expect a faster-than-average increase in available positions of 10% from 2014-2024.